 You can actually feel that the bed is a little firmer and more supportive in the middle third.
 If you look closely in the image above, you can see the reinforced slats in that center portion.
 Pretty neat concept.

 When you lay on the bed, the targeted support system is subtle, but we think it’s a clever concept, especially if you plan to keep the bed for seven or more years.
 In other words, we think it will help you to get more comfortable sleep, but also it should help increase the useful life of the mattress.

 Those who sleep on their back or stomach generally need a firmer bed.
 The main thing that you want to do is ensure that your spine is in neutral alignment.
 This means that the earlobe, the shoulder, the hip, the knee, and the ankle are all relatively in the same line.
 We felt that the Wave was a suitable mattress for most back and stomach sleepers.

-You do need the mattress to contour to your curves, but the big thing is that you do want too feel extra tension in your lower back from the mattress.
+You do need the mattress to contour to your curves, but the big thing is that you don’t want to feel extra tension in your lower back from the mattress.
 And the big test is how you feel when you wake up.
 It’s not really about how you feel when you first lay down, it’s about how good you feel in the morning.
 We think most people will repot back good news with the Casper Wave mattress.

 Again, the heavier you are, the more pressure you’re going to put on the bed.
 Thus, heavier folks will likely prefer sleeping on their side with the Wave, as opposed to their back or stomach.